PercysGit/PercysGit/README.md

 I am studying Informatics at the University of Hamburg (UHH).
 Feel free to ask me if I would like to work on your project!:)

 - 🌱 I’m currently learning Python and Javascript!
-- - 🔭 I’m currently working on completing Advent of Code :)
+- 🔭 I’m currently working on completing Advent of Code 2025 with friends :)
 <!--
 **PercysGit/PercysGit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.